-This is the first time I am featuring a recipe on this food blog which is not made by me – I was merely the photographer snapping photos of my mum in action.
-So you can say my mum is my first guest poster for my food blog.
+Pan-fried fish stuffed with chilli paste (辣椒鱼) is my mum’s specialty.
+This is the first time I am featuring a recipe on this food blog which is not cooked by me – I was merely the photographer snapping photos of my mum in action.
+So my mum has the honour of being my first guest poster for my food blog.
 My mum is a great cook, even though she always claims that she is not really into cooking.
 All my mum’s recipes which I featured in my food blog such as sesame oil chicken, braised pork belly & long bean omelette are childhood favourites which I grew up eating.
 And they are really popular on my blog proving the saying that “姜还是老的辣” (literal meaning that older ginger is spicier; implying that the older generation is more experienced).
 Her recipes are always straightforward, unpretentious, usually with a few key ingredients, very homely and delicious – just like this dish.
-I learnt how to handle spicy foods at a very young age because my mum loves to add a lot of chilli padi in her cooking, like how she will add almost 10 chilli padi in a simple stir-fried pork with ginger and scallion dish to make it insanely hot.
-With this “training” for spicy foods so early in life, it’s natural that I love this pan-fried fish stuffed with chilli paste because it’s just so spicy.
+I learnt how to handle spicy foods at a very young age because my mum loves to add a lot of chilli padi in her cooking, like how she will add almost 10 chilli padi in a simple ginger and scallion pork to make it insanely hot.
+With this “training” for spicy foods so early in life, it’s natural that I love this chilli-stuffed fish because it’s hot and spicy.

 For all the past recipes, my mum gave me the instructions over the phone and she did not give any measurements for the ingredients because she never measures.
 She’ll say things such as “a bit of soy sauce, not too much”.
 She refuses to demonstrate them in person because they are in her opinion, “too simple”.
 But for this dish, she quite willingly came over to show me how it’s done because to her, it is more “intermediate level” than the other dishes.
 I don’t think it’s really difficult until the point of pan-frying it.
 I personally prefer eating steamed fish because it’s much easier to prepare and healthier.
 I absolutely hate frying fish because of the oil splatters.
 The maximum I’ll willing to go now is stir fried vegetables, which I took a while to overcome my phobia of stir frying veggies.
 Hopefully, I will master enough courage like my mum to venture into more dishes like this in future.